Best things to do in Amsterdam according to the local blogger Anastasia Dudina

 Tip!
 Free entry to A’DAM LOOKOUT is now included in the I amsterdam City Card!

-ADAM lookout swing on the roof
+A'DAM Lookout Amsterdam, swing on the roof

-3. Visit the world famous museums
+Visit Amsterdam’s most famous museums

 A visit to Amsterdam won’t be complete without a visit to the Rijksmuseum and the Van Gogh Museum.
 Both museums are very popular, so be sure to make a time-slot reservation in advance.